What will I study?

 Students chose two level 7 modules offered by the department, based on relevance to their specific research project.
 These modules are assessed by a written report.

-The research project makes up over 80% of your MRes and provides an opportunity to demonstrate your advanced knowledge and write extensively on an emerging research theme.
+The research element makes up over 80% of your MRes and provides an opportunity to demonstrate your advanced knowledge and write extensively on an emerging research theme.

 There are four assessed components:

-- Literature review and thesis proposal (13.3r%, submitted at the start of spring term)
+- Planning for Bioengineering Research (20%, submitted at the start of spring term)

 We encourage students to contact potential research project supervisors (see our staff by research area) before application, to ensure that there is a suitable project available.
 You should name at least one supervisor in your personal statement when you apply.